5 clever ways to make a Christmas tree look taller – from adding a base to tricking the eye with decor

 What is a good rule of thumb for Christmas tree height?

-When picking a Christmas tree to fit your space, it is a good idea to pick an option that sits at least six inches away from your ceiling, preferably up to one foot away from the ceiling to give you enough space for a tree topper without the tree looking squashed or cramped.
+When choosing a Christmas tree to fit your space, it is a good idea to pick an option that sits at least six inches away from your ceiling, preferably up to one foot away from the ceiling, to give you enough space for a tree topper without the tree looking squashed or cramped.

 Is it okay to have a small Christmas tree?

-It is perfectly fine to have a small Christmas tree, especially if you have a small home or apartment.
+It is perfectly fine to have a small Christmas tree, especially if you need to make a Christmas tree fit in a small space.
 When going small, make it a statement with a tabletop tree and decorate it just as you would a regular-sized tree.

 Chiana Dickson